LucasAlegre/morl-baselines/docs/algos/multi_policy/pgmorl.md

 Some code for this algorithm has been adapted from the original code provided by the authors of the paper [GitHub](https://github.com/mit-gfx/PGMORL).

-## Limitations
+## Applicability and limitations
+* Supports continuous observation and continuous action spaces.
-(!)
-Limited to 2 objectives for now.
+* Limited to 2 objectives for now.
-(!)
-The post-processing phase (Pareto analysis stage) has not been implemented yet.
+* The post-processing phase (Pareto analysis stage) has not been implemented yet.

 ## Principle